chroma-x/php-goyyamobile/README.md

 - ~~Decorate the code base with some unit tests.~~
 - ~~Publish contribution guidelines.~~
+- Add TokenAuth based authentication instead of using account ID and password as credentials.
 - Extend the basic API by some other useful methods like removing pending messages and sending bulk messages.

 ## License